GormR/HW_for_AgOpenGPS/README.md

 - put the antenna outside and see, if position data is received (should lock to RTK after a while)
 - start mapping with AgOpenGPS

 "NTRIP" is the data needed to make cm-precision to GNSS positioning.
-Your position is send to a server every 10 seconds, and you receive correction data once per second in return.
-The availability of NTRIP data varies from country to country.
+Precise satellite-based navigation systems do not only a time-of-flight measurement, but also a detecting of the signal phases.
+Therefore, your position is send to a server every 10 seconds, and you receive customized correction data once per second in return.
+This only works well, if the server is located quite close to you (<30 km).
+The availability of public NTRIP serves varies from country to country.
 There is also the option to run your own server.

-This corrects two things: The intended inaccuracy in GPS/GALILEO/GLONASS/BEIDOO and phase correction.
-Not only measuring the time-of-flight is necessary for cm precision, but also detecting the signal phases.
-Due to the phase correction you need to find a server near to your location or run your own.
-The precision is even more impressive, when considering that light needs 1 second for 300,000km, so it only takes 33 nanoseconds = 0.000000033 sec per centimeter and even the wavelength of the GPS is much higher (about 20 centimeters).
+Generally, the precision is impressive, when considering that light needs 1 second for 300,000km, so it only takes 33 nanoseconds = 0.000000033 sec per centimeter and even the wavelength of the GPS is much higher (about 20 centimeters).

-Data sent by the GNSS receiver follows the NMEA standard.
-Wikipedia helps for details.
+Data sent by the GNSS receiver follows the [NMEA standard](https://en.wikipedia.org/wiki/NMEA_0183).
+For AgOpenGPS, the number of sentences should be as low as needed, so only "GGA" for position and "VTG" for speed vector.

 # Level 2: Steering
 There are two possibilities for steering: Turning the wheel like the driver does or driving the hydraulic system directly.
 Fortunately the electrical part is about the same (two PWM signals) and only the actuator differs: Either a DC motor or a dedicated proportional valve.